alipinski15/LIst-Pagination-and-Filtering/README.md

 The script needed to create this app:
     Global variables need to access within the functions.
-    Two functions
+    Four functions
         1. A function to take the amount of names given, and displays only ten per page.
         2. A function that appends the elements necessary to the DOM to create the button links.
 Then cycles through the links making them active when pressed.

-    A function that creates a search field and search button.
+        3. A function that creates a search field and search button.
-    A function that filters student names in the search field and only displays the names with the matching letter.
+        4. A function that filters student names in the search field and only displays the names with the matching letter.

+    Two Event Listeners
+        1. A 'keyup' listener to filter the students by letters entered into the search field.
+        2. A 'click' listener to find a name when the button is pressed.